Michael Isaac Stein

 New Orleans' scandalous "smart cities" project

 I was the first to do in-depth reporting on an ambiguous and dubious "smart cities" project the city was pursuing with a consortium of businesses that included NBA legend Magic Johnson.
-I was the first to report on the plan's questionable details — like its lack of a price tag and reliance on resident data mining — and on allegations that city officials conspired with the consortium to violate the city's public bid laws.
+I reported extensively on the plan's questionable details — like its lack of a price tag and reliance on resident data mining — and allegations that city officials conspired with the consortium to violate the city's public bid laws.

 -